GSA/digitalgov.gov/content/post/2015-11-09-how-ux-effects-change-in-government-one-test-one-customer-survey-at-a-time.md

 date: 2015-11-09 12:23:18 -0400
 title: 'How UX Effects Change in Government&mdash;One Test, One Customer Survey at a Time'
 summary: 'Over the past few years, many agencies have learned how to do user experience (UX) with few resources.
-And while that&rsquo;s still a problem at many agencies, many UX initiatives have been gaining momentum and attracting new stakeholders.
-Federal-wide efforts like the Social and Behavioral Sciences Team (SBST) and the U.S. Digital Service&rsquo;s (USDS) promotion'
+And while that’sstill a problem at many agencies, many UX initiatives have been gaining momentum and attracting new stakeholders.
+Federal-wide efforts like the Social and Behavioral Sciences Team (SBST) and the U.S. Digital Service’s(USDS) promotion'
 authors: [andreanocesigritz]
 categories:
   - Monthly Theme